titumozammel/operational-silence-framework/README.md

 Renew / Reinvest
 ```

-### Architectural principle
+### Architectural Principle

 > **HEE explains.
 OEOS organizes.
+OSF reduces unnecessary demand.
+3C directs attention.
+5R determines disposition.
+HEEn enables application.
+EES manages execution.**

-OSF focuses.
-3C locates.
-5R intervenes.**
+3C and 5R are complementary to OSF.

+They should not be interpreted as mandatory sequential stages of every OSF intervention.

+### Core relationship

+> **3C = WHERE**
+> **5R = HOW**

+3C directs strategic attention toward the relevant **Source, Dependency, or Constraint**.

+5R determines what should happen to the recurring demand.

 ---

-# 3. The Problem OSF Addresses
+# 4. THE PROBLEM OSF ADDRESSES

 Organizations often respond to recurring operational problems by adding:

-- more meetings
+- more meetings,
-- more approvals
+- more approvals,
-- more reporting
+- more reporting,
-- more coordination
+- more coordination,
-- more escalation
+- more escalation,
-- more monitoring
+- more monitoring,
-- more people
+- more people,
-- more technology
+- more technology,
-- more process
+- more process,
-- more controls
+- more controls,
-- more management attention
+- more management attention.

 This can create a paradox.